Joseph Sherman established his machine shop

 David Hindman, Frank Komitsky Jr., Tim O'Hara, Russel Crouse, Ronnie Hemphill, Mike Pawk, Phillip Mudrick

-Barbara writes that she recently went her Grandfather (C.C.)
+Barbara writes that she recently went through her Grandfather (C.C.)
 Boyer's old photograph album which

 is entirely about the construction of the old Wayne St. Viaduct (1914-1915).
 What she found interesting about this picture is that the building in the background has Keystone Hotel written on the side.
 This building must have been close by.